Academic Assistance Center

 It is strongly recommended that all students at K-State carry medical insurance, either through the parents’ plan at home or through the university-sponsored student health insurance plan available at special rates.
 It is mandatory for International Students to carry medical insurance.
 This latter plan covers most services provided at Lafene Health Center and allowed claims for medical expenses if the student requires care away from the campus.

 K-State encourages all students (new and transfer) to provide complete medical history, including a current immunization record.
 This history must be completed on the Kansas State University Lafene Health Center Medical History Form and is required prior to provision of non-emergency treatment at the health center.
 A physical examination is not required, but encouraged, and a copy of this examination assists the staff in evaluating illnesses.
 If a student has a continuing medical problem, a summary from the attending physician is helpful should treatment at the center be needed.
-Students receiving allergy injections must furnish instructions from their allergist before injections can be administered at the health center.
+Students requesting allergy injections must furnish instructions from their allergist before injections can be administered at the Health Center.

 Incoming Students Residing in University-owned Housing